Latest posts by Aran Davies (see all)

 - Secure your APIs with the help of authentication tokens, encryption, API gateways, quotas, throttling, etc. Read “What is API security?” for guidance.

-- Make compliance and security testing a priority, and don’t push them as the last item in a checklist!
-Embrace “Compliance-as-code” to incorporate such tests early in your CI/CD pipeline, as explained in “Compliance-as-code: Addressing compliance challenges through automation”.
+- Make compliance and security testing a priority, and don’t push them as the last item on a checklist!
+Embrace “Compliance-as-code” to incorporate such tests early in your CI/CD pipeline.

 5. Find a PaaS platform for web app development

 Sign-up for AWS Elastic Beanstalk, the PaaS offering from AWS to expedite web app development.
 You can get the following advantages: